top of page

 China’s rural pension is among the industrial world’s smallest.
 That is not an oversight but the residue of an industrial rise financed from the countryside.

-There is an old woman in southern Shandong surnamed Ren.
-She was born in 1939.
-Every summer and autumn she does packaging work at a local vegetable market.
-She never misses a chance to tell visitors that she makes over ¥10,000 ($1,450) a year.
-It would be tempting to dismiss such people as outliers but in the counties surrounding her hometown, which rank between 150th and 300th nationally in economic output — well above the rural median — Grandmother Ren (任奶奶) is fairly representative.
+There is an old woman in southern Shandong surnamed Ren, born in 1939, who does packaging work at a local vegetable market every summer and autumn and never misses a chance to tell visitors that she makes over ¥10,000 a year.
+You might be tempted to file her away as an outlier, but in the counties surrounding her hometown — which sit somewhere between 150th and 300th in national economic output, well above the rural median — she is more or less representative of how things actually are.
+In Guangdong, field researchers found much the same.
+An octogenarian there explained, without apparent bitterness, why she was still growing vegetables: the government subsidies weren't enough, her children weren't earning enough to help, so she kept going.
+She offered this as simple arithmetic, which it was.

-The grain procurement system was the scissors' cutting edge.
-Quota targets were set by the state and were met regardless of harvest quality or local need.
-During the Great Leap Forward, when production statistics were falsified by cadres afraid to report failure, procurement continued at rates the real harvest could not sustain.
-Beijing, acting on inflated figures and still prioritising export earnings and debt repayment, remained a net grain exporter through 1960: about 4 million tons in 1959 and 3 million in 1960.
-Across the famine years 1958–1960, China exported a net 10 million tons of grain — enough to feed 17 to 39 million people for three years.
-The famine that followed killed somewhere between 15 and 55 million people, most of them rural.
+The scissors had a cutting edge, which was the grain procurement system.
+Quota targets were set by the state and met regardless of what the harvest had actually produced.
+During the Great Leap Forward, when local cadres falsified production figures rather than report failure, procurement continued at rates the real harvest couldn't sustain.
+Beijing, working from the inflated numbers and still focused on export earnings and debt repayment, remained a net grain exporter through 1960 — about four million tons in 1959, three million in 1960.
+Over the famine years, China exported a net ten million tons of grain, enough to have fed somewhere between seventeen and thirty-nine million people for three years.
+The famine killed between fifteen and fifty-five million people, most of them in the countryside.

-By late 2025, pressure from within the legislature had produced movement.
+By late 2025, some movement was visible.
 The Central Financial and Economic Affairs Commission reaffirmed commitments to raise rural pensions in the 15th Five-Year Plan.
-Economists at CASS proposed doubling the minimum to between ¥500 ($73) and ¥600 ($87) by 2035.
+Economists at CASS proposed doubling the minimum to between ¥500 and ¥600 by 2035.
 Former deputy director Liu Shijin proposed tripling it using state-owned financial capital.
-Tsinghua's David Daokui Li described even ¥1,000 ($145) per month as "not that much" against the state-owned capital base — roughly twice the annual cost of reservoir construction, and a sum that would circulate rapidly back into consumption given rural households' high marginal propensity to spend.
+Tsinghua's David Daokui Li described even ¥1,000 a month as not that much against the state-owned capital base — roughly twice the annual cost of reservoir construction, he noted, and money that would circulate quickly back into consumption given how rural households tend to spend.
+One widely cited projection put the cost of raising rural pensions to ¥800 a month at around ¥1.7 trillion annually by 2035, less than one percent of projected GDP and broadly comparable to what the state already spends each year on pensions for retired government employees alone.
+The fiscal argument, by this point, is not really about money.

 bottom of page